voltwin-dev/LOD-ML/ablation/README.md

         self.latent_bases = nn.Parameter(bases) # Add this,
 ```

-Finally, you can use `LOD_bases.py` for ablation study.
+Finally, you can use `LOD_bases.py` for ablation study using above config.